 Routers can be configured via a web browser or Secure Shell (SSH).
 Configuration via Web Browser is described in this Configuration Manual.
-Commands and scripts applicable in the configuration using SSH are described in Commands and Scripts for v2 and v3 Routers - Application Note [1].
+Commands and scripts applicable in the configuration using SSH are described in Commands and Scripts Application Note [1].
 Technical parameters and a full description of the router can be found in the User Manual of your router.
-You can also use additional software - WebAccess/VPN [2] (see Chapter 1.6) and software for router monitoring R-SeeNet [3].
+You can also use additional software - WebAccess/VPN [3] (see Chapter 1.6) and software for router monitoring R-SeeNet [4].